a look at proptosed eyeballs

 There may truly nothing more shocking for an owner to see than a proptosed eyeball.
-A proptosed eyeball is the medical term for an eyeball that has popped forward out of its socket, and it really is a disturbing sight.
+A proptosed eyeball, otherwise known as exophthalmos, is the medical term for an eyeball that has popped forward out of its socket, and it really is a disturbing sight.
 This condition generally occurs secondarily to trauma, such as being hit by a car or being involved in a dog fight, so other injuries may also have been sustained.

 Short-faced, or brachycephalic, dogs are particularly prone to this condition.
 This includes Pekingese, Pugs, Shih Tzus, Lhasa Apsos, Bulldogs and any other short-faced pooch.
 For these dogs, the condition can occur not only secondarily to trauma, but also occasionally from excessive restraint or pressure on their necks.

 Proptosed eyes are much less common in cats, even brachycephalic breeds like Himalayans and Persians.
 Simply because of their conformation, cats who have proptosed eyes have generally sustained a great deal more trauma than their canine counterparts.